natefinch/rpg/content/post/savage-math.md

 D10		    70%
 D12		    75%
 ```
 So, it takes an Extra with a d12 skill to be as good as a regular old d6 Wild Card.
-Ouch. \
+Ouch.

+## Conclusion

 And that’s what all I have for Savage Math right now.
 Pretty interesting stuff.
 It’s super interesting how the exploding dice and the wild die really work together to make the math work for PCs (but don’t count on your friendly Extras for much help!)